BrightspaceUI/core/components/list/README.md

   - `list`: The array of items
   - `announceFn(any, Number) (optional)`: A callback function that takes a given item in the array and its index, and returns the text to announce
   - `keyFn(any)`: A callback function that takes a given item in the array and returns its key

-## Future Enhancements

-- Paging: integration with "load more", "scroll" and "numeric" paging mechanisms
-- Header with support for search, selected count, select-all

-Looking for an enhancement not listed here?
-Create a GitHub issue!